justauser698/Justauser_aio_app/README.md

 Notifactions im not sure or i will add it

 Issues that are known:
-Instagram dosent work well the playback
+Instagram dosent work well the playback dosent work